What is the IELTS Test?

-The listening test is comprised of 4 sections with a total of 40 questions.
-There are several different question styles including multiple choice, form completion, labelling a diagram, and completing a sentence or a flow chart amongst others.
+The listening exam is made up of 4 sections with a total of 40 questions.
+There are several different question styles including multiple-choice, form completion, labelling a diagram, and completing a sentence or a flow chart amongst others.

 The reading section has 3 parts and a maximum of 40 points available.

 Candidates will be asked to read 3 texts, and then answer questions which range in style and include multiple-choice, true/false/not given, matching headings & identifying the writer’s views.
 Students can expect to read extracts from fiction and non-fiction books, journals, and newspapers.
 The extracts all focus on academic subjects of general interest and there are about 2,750 words in total in the three passages.